-Apply colors on reference (site BIM) and check Max distance to 10 cm.
+Apply colors on reference (site BIM), set the Resolution to 25cm, check Max distance to 10 cm and Consider surface orientation.
 Press Preview to run the analysis.

 Click Edit color and choose the Presets Tolerance.
 Define the tolerances (3 cm and -3 cm) and validate.